chandu55526/ShadowHawk/README.md

 # ShadowHawk - Real-time Browser Threat Detection System

 ShadowHawk is a comprehensive real-time browser threat detection system that monitors and analyzes web traffic for potential security threats.
+This project was developed as a showcase of modern web development skills and security implementation.

+## Development Timeline

+- **May 2024**: Initial development and implementation
+  - Set up project structure and configuration
+  - Implemented core frontend and backend functionality
+  - Developed browser extension prototype
+  - Added real-time threat detection features
+  - Implemented user authentication and dashboard

 ## Features